 7.7 Microphone integration and frequency response

-The MEMS microphone package includes a port that allows external sound to enter, while the transducer is shielded by a can, which may be perceived as chambers.
+The MEMS microphone package includes a port that allows external sound to enter.
+The transducer is shielded by a can, which may be perceived as chambers.
 These components form a Helmholtz resonator, resulting in resonances.
-Numerous studies in this field have provided various formulas to calculate such resonators, a rise in specific frequencies can often be observed in numerous MEMS microphones, exhibiting a curve like resonance.
+Numerous studies in this field have provided various formulas to calculate such resonators.
+A rise in specific frequencies can often be observed in numerous MEMS microphones, exhibiting a curve like resonance.

-Microphone capture is defined by the electroacoustic properties of the microphone transducer and acoustic properties of the microphone integration.
-Microphone integration on mobile devices is typically product specific and different products have variation between microphone assemblies due to differences in product mechanics and electronics.
-Smartphones use MEMS microphone technologies that are typically either top port or bottom port type depending on the product mechanics.
+Microphone capture is defined by the electroacoustic properties of the microphone transducer and the acoustic properties of the microphone integration.
+Microphone integration on mobile devices is typically product-specific ,and different products have variation between microphone assemblies due to differences in product mechanics and electronics.
+Smartphones use MEMS microphone technologies that are typically either top port or bottom port type, depending on the product mechanics.
 The choice of MEMS microphone type influences the microphone port geometry.
-In smartphone design, microphones in the top and bottom ends can be integrated more similarly to each other, see figure 7.7-1, and when microphones are integrated on other surfaces, e.g., next to the main camera, the design needs to use different mechanical structures.
+In smartphone design, microphones in the top and bottom ends can be integrated more similarly to each other, as shown in figure 7.7-1.
+When microphones are integrated on other surfaces, such as next to the main camera, the design needs to use different mechanical structures.

 In addition to differences in microphone integration, the acoustic diffraction from rigid body of the product will influence the overall frequency response of the microphone.
-Acoustic diffraction is highly dependent on sound source direction due to the non-uniform shape of the smartphone body.
+Acoustic diffraction is highly dependent on the direction of the sound source due to the non-uniform shape of the smartphone body.

 Figure 7.7-1.
 Integrated microphone frequency responses (incl. port and transducer) for stereo microphone integration in both ends of a commercial smartphone device.

 In general, it is unlike for a mobile device, especially with more than 2 microphones, to have similar microphone frequency response characteristics for all microphones.
-Two mobile devices with 4 microphones were analyzed indicating differences between typical smartphone microphone integrations (see figure 7.7-2).
-Microphone frequency responses illustrated in figure 7.7-2 and 7.7-3 provide examples where resonances are clearly audible and need to be compensated with microphone signal equalization to enable high-quality audio capture.
+Two mobile devices with 4 microphones were analyzed, indicating differences between typical smartphone microphone integrations (see figure 7.7-2).
+Microphone frequency responses, illustrated in figure 7.7-2 and 7.7-3, provide examples where resonances are clearly audible and need to be compensated with microphone signal equalization to enable high-quality audio capture.

-Accurate frequency response data for equalization filter design can be created using multiple techniques, such as acoustic measurements in anechoic chamber, use of lumped parameter component models, or application of numerical acoustic simulation tools.
+Accurate frequency response data for equalization filter design can be created using multiple techniques, such as acoustic measurements in an anechoic chamber, the use of lumped parameter component models, or the application of numerical acoustic simulation tools.
 The numerical acoustic methods require detailed acoustic port geometry, which can include information about dust and liquid protection filters or membranes.
-These filter materials have acoustic impedance that is considered in the acoustic design process.
-Usually, acoustic characterization of microphone integration is done, or at least verified, using acoustic measurements, because equalization relying on inaccurate frequency response data can lead to further issues.
+These filter materials have an acoustic impedance that is considered in the acoustic design process.
+Usually, the acoustic characterization of microphone integration is done, or at least verified, using acoustic measurements, because equalization relying on inaccurate frequency response data can lead to further issues.

-Due to these practical limitations in product design, it would be unrealistic to assume that pressure on the device surface, at microphone port inlet, could be used as an approximation of the pressure on the integrated microphone transducer diaphragm.
-For example, if this would be the case, the frequency responses, such as presented in figure 7.7-1、figure 7.7-2 and figure 7.7-3 would all be flat.
+Due to these practical limitations in product design, it would be unrealistic to assume that pressure on the device surface, specifically at microphone port inlet, could be used as an approximation of the pressure on the integrated microphone transducer diaphragm.
+For instance, if this would be the case, the frequency responses, as presented in Figure 7.7-1、Figure 7.7-2 and Figure 7.7-3, would all be flat.

 Figure 7.7-2.
 Integrated microphone frequency responses (incl. port and transducer) for two commercial smartphone devices with 4 microphones.